Google Map of the course.

 Entrants must cope with rough trail surfaces, precipitous ascents and descents, mud, creek crossings, and slippery rocks and roots.
 In many places Runners will need to walk because of the nature of the trail, or would be well-advised to walk for their own safety

-There are a number of water crossings along the Course although, with care, Runners should be able to avoid getting their feet wet.
+There are water crossings along the Course although, with care, Runners should be able to avoid getting their feet wet.
 However, care needs to be exercised when crossing streams after rain and it should be assumed that all rocks are slippery.

 Although The Great North Walk is marked for its entire length, the markers are sometimes hard to see and the Course is difficult to follow in a number of places.
-Great care needs to be exercised in following the Course and all Runners are advised to carefully follow their progress on the Detailed Maps and Detailed Directions and must be carried by all runners.
+Great care needs to be exercised in following the Course and all Runners are advised to carefully follow their progress on the Course maps.

 If this is not feasible and you are unable to find your way, stay where you are!
 Wandering randomly risks taking you farther from the Course and reducing your chances of being found.
 If you do become injured, exhausted or ill, STAY ON THE TRAIL.
 You will be found there either by another Runner or by searchers.
 If you feel dizzy, disoriented or confused, do not risk falling.
 Sit or lie down on the trail until you recover or are found.
 An unconscious Runner even a few feet off the trail could be impossible to find until it is too late.